8 Water Damage in the House: Reasons, Impacts and Preventions

 - Increased difficulty in selling or renting the house.

-4. Structural and Furniture Wood Rotting
+4. Wood Rotting in the House

 Negative impacts of House Wood rotting